Florence Easton: Early life

 Florence Easton was the elder daughter of John Thomas Easton and Isabella Yarrow, and niece of Fletcher Easton.
-Known professionally as 'the nightingale of South Bank', she was born on 25 October 1882 at 52 Napier Street, South Bank, Middlesbrough (many biographies show her birthdate incorrectly as 1884).
+Known professionally as 'the nightingale of South Bank,' she was born on 25 October 1882 at 52 Napier Street, South Bank, Middlesbrough.
 Her parents left England when she was 5 years old and settled with Florence (then known as Flossie) and her younger brother in Toronto, Ontario, Canada.
 Flossie sang in the choir of Parkdale Methodist Church, where her father was choirmaster and her mother was organist.
-Her musical talent became evident in early childhood and she had piano, organ and singing lessons with JDA Tripp and Mr Harrison.
-She appeared publicly as a pianist when she was 8 years old.
+Her musical talent became evident in early childhood.
+She appeared publicly as a pianist when she was about 8 years old.

-She said "I began as a pianist, and had no thought of singing, let alone the opera, when I began the study of music".
-Florence was one of the first women to be made a fellow of the Royal Academy of Music on 25 March 1909.

-When her mother died in 1899, Florence returned with her father to Middlesbrough, where he joined a partnership in a wholesale fruit merchants business with William Henry Easton, his father and Fletcher Easton, his brother.
+When her mother died in 1899, Easton returned with her father to Middlesbrough, where he joined a partnership in a wholesale fruit merchants business with William Henry Easton, his father and Fletcher Easton, his brother.
 A collection in Middlesbrough raised enough money for her to study for a year at the Royal Academy of Music in London—she lost the money on her first day in the capital, and her father had to find replacement funds.
 She started in May 1900 and studied singing for a year.
 The 1901 Census shows her as an 18-year-old student at the Royal Academy of Music, living at Hendon, Middlesex.

 In 1901 she went to Paris to study singing with Elliott Haslam, a friend of her father's.
 "But not long after this my father died, and my grandparents (who had good old-fashioned ideas that a woman's place to sing was in the home) discouraged my efforts.
 They even carried paternalism far enough to select a husband for me.
-When this point had been reached, I quietly disappeared, and once more went back to my vocal work".
+When this point had been reached, I quietly disappeared, and once more went back to my vocal work."